How to Get a Diagnostic Evaluation

 - Review of the child’s medical records, school records and previous evaluation reports

-- Administration of the appropriate module of the Autism Diagnostic Observation Schedule (ADOS) (Lord, Rutter & DiLavore)
+- Administration of the appropriate module of the Autism Diagnostic Observation Schedule-2 (ADOS-2) (Lord, Rutter & DiLavore)

 - Rating scales filled out by parents, teachers and children when appropriate.
-These rating scales should include behavior scales, social skills scales, child development checklists, and adaptive living scales
+These rating scales should include behavior scales, social skills scales, child development checklists, and adaptive behavior scales

 - A school observation